 Whether you struggle with anxiety, anger, stress, perfectionism, depression, or anything in between, there is hope.
-Developing more healthy relationships, or transforming current relationships into more healthy and positive ones, is a big piece of the healing process.
-This oftentimes means fighting the feeling of loneliness and I won’t pretend that it’s easy.
-It’s not.
+Part of the hope can be found in developing more healthy relationships or transforming current relationships into more healthy and positive ones.
+This often means fighting the feeling of loneliness and reaching out to those around us.
+I won’t pretend that it’s easy though because it’s not.
 In fact, it’s really hard at times.
 Creating or maintaining healthy relationships in our society today has become more difficult than saying no to Girl Scout cookies.
 We are constantly being dragged from one thing to the next with little to no time to develop relationships.
 In order to make relationships work, they need quite a bit of time and effort.
-In order for them to get time and effort, most of us need to know that they are going to pay out.
+In order for them to get time and effort, most of us need to know that they are going to be worth it.
 Is the time spent investing in relationships able to produce a high return on investment?

 Relationships and Your Physical Health

 The proceedings of the National Academy of Sciences published a study suggesting the number and quality of social relationships a person has impacts their health just as much as diet and exercise.
 Having less quality relationships has been linked to obesity, high blood pressure, and other serious health concerns across different parts of a person’s lifespan.
 The mortality rate for older adults significantly increases the less a person is socially connected, and the risk for obesity among adolescents significantly increases the less they are socially connected.

 The physical response to being less connected to people is burdensome.
 Not only can it decrease your lifespan, but it can also affect your quality of life.